QuickBooks Blog

 How long does a customer have to dispute an invoice?

-The amount of time a customer has to dispute an invoice depends on the legal relationship between the parties.
+The amount of time a customer has to dispute an invoice depends on the legal relationship between the parties and the specific terms outlines in your contract.
 Again, take a look at the legal documents that govern transactions between the parties.
 Standard invoice dispute contractual language commonly addresses how to dispute an invoice and will help you understand how long a dispute could last.

 If your current contracts or terms and conditions don’t mention invoice dispute procedures, it’s a good time to add them.
 If you add invoice dispute procedures into your terms and conditions before disputes arise, you can manage an invoice dispute on your terms.
 Here are some best practices for drafting invoice dispute provisions into your contracts and terms and conditions: